treed593/power-todoist-card/README.md

 show_completed: 5
 use_quick_add: true
 ```
-Note that the `to_do_list` entity name is what Home Assistant created based on the `name: To-do List` you specified earlier.
+Note that the `to_do_list` entity name is what Home Assistant created based on the `name: To-do List` you specified earlier in the sensor definition.

 ### Configuration Options